 Look for moose near Mount Engadine

 Engadine Lodge and the Moose Meadows is a 38km drive (1 hour) down the Spray Lakes/Smith Dorien trail from Canmore.
 It’s a beautiful place to go for a nice cup of tea or a slice of cake in the afternoon.
 The meadows that surround it are very picturesque with little streams flowing through them.
 It’s also, as the name suggests, a very popular spot to see moose.
+The meadows are one of the best spots in the Canadian Rockies to spot wildlife.

 From Canmore it’s just 120km or 1 hour 15 minutes to Calgary International Airport.
 Follow the Trans Canada Highway back east and proceed along the signs for the airport.